Is it true that teething causes fever? Learn what experts have to say about it here.

 - using a moist washcloth (cooled in the fridge, too) if you happen to be missing a teething ring.

 - Let the teething ring become too cold.
 Yes, cold objects do help to soothe your baby – but not if they are extremely cold.
 In fact, frozen teething rings:

 - can actually harm your little one’s gums!

 - can risk the ring bursting open and leaking its contents.

 - Massage your little one’s gums with gels or give them teething tablets.
 That’s because:

 - some products may contain belladonna (a toxic plant) or benzocaine (a chemical that helps to numb gums).
 Both can be damaging to your little one.
 In addition, the Food and Drug Administration in the US also explains that it’s possible both active ingredients could reduce oxygen levels in the bloodstream.

 - Give your little one ibuprofen unless they are at least six months old or a pediatrician says so.
 These medicines might help to soothe the pain from teething, but ibuprofen is a strong medicine, which could lead to some undesirable effects.
 There have been cases of babies being allergic to ibuprofen.
 You can opt for baby paracetamol, but if you are worried or are unsure, it‘s best to always best to ask a medical professional first.

 When should I visit the doctor?

 As mentioned before, if your baby is irritable, it could mean that they’re either sick or teething.
-There are, however, some clear signs that you should bring your child to a paediatrician.
-Do consult your paediatrician if your child:
+There are, however, some clear signs that you should bring your child to a pediatrician.
+Do consult your pediatrician if your child: